Macchiato (mah-kee-yah-tow) or Espresso Macchiato originated in Italy but is widely drunk around the globe.

 Talking about ingredients, beans you can use to make Espresso Macchiato include any Arabica fine grind, slow roast, from medium to dark roast.

-It allows aromas in this drink to unfold and its body and texture is perfect for coffee creations with milk.
+It allows aromas in this drink to unfold and its body and texture are perfect for coffee creations with milk.
 Go Italian, if you want to have the original one.

 Organic or locally roasted beans are always a good choice, but more on that later.